oracle-livelabs/partner-solutions/oci-observability-management-database-management/provision/provision.md

 ### Prerequisites

+This lab assumes you have:
+* A valid Oracle Cloud Infrastructure paid account.
-This lab assumes you have the necessary privileges to create all the components.
+* The necessary privileges to create the resources in this lab.

 ## Task 1: Create the network components